Market Commentary: October 2019

 Looking Back: October Highlights

 The first week of October got off to a rough start, both domestically and globally.
-On October 8, the S&P 500 and ACWI were down 2.8% and 2.4%, respectively.
+On October 8, the S&P 500 Index and MSCI All Country World Index (ACWI) were down 2.8% and 2.4%, respectively.
 However, as seasonality kicked in alongside an alleviation (though not elimination) of economic and trade concerns, the markets shifted into high gear, rising 5.0% and 4.4%, respectively, to all-time highs by the end of the month.

 Consolidations typically give the market time to digest news and move equities from weaker hands to stronger hands (i.e., from investors less likely to hold for the long run to investors who are more likely to do so).
 Two months ago, we suggested the longer the consolidation, the stronger the eventual breakout.
 Refreshing the same exhibit, we now see we may be in the early stages of a strong rally.